mt5225/weekly/Aug2015/weekone.md

   5. translate key words (about 100 words) from model json, according to 大师兄
   6. injured in field soccer.
   7. submit expense about corp PC.
+  8. visit mingshen datacenter in shunyi with yangchao, aohan and kongfeng.
 - **Wednesday**
   1. take sick leave
   2. phone chat with 田野 with dcv english version strategy. [see details blow]